ASU-EGR314-301-S-2026/EGR314-Team301/docs/04-Team-Block-Diagram/Team-Diagram.md

 ## System Architecture Overview

-The rover architecture is organized into modular functional nodes connected in a daisy-chain communication structure.
-Each node is responsible for a clearly defined subsystem, including controller input, drivetrain control, environmental sensing, camera processing, and gateway communication.
-This modular grouping aligns with team member ownership and allows hardware and firmware development to occur in parallel while maintaining clean integration boundaries.
+The rover architecture is organized into modular functional nodes connected through the team communication system.
+Each node is responsible for a specific subsystem: gateway communication, drivetrain control, humidity sensing, and camera processing.
+This modular structure matches the team member responsibilities and allowed each subsystem to be developed and tested separately before integration.

-The daisy-chain structure was selected to simplify physical wiring and reduce routing complexity between distributed boards.
-Rather than implementing a fully connected bus, each node forwards messages downstream unless the destination address matches its own node ID.
-This reduces the number of required communication lines while preserving deterministic routing behavior.
+The final system uses MQTT as the main communication link between the user interface and the rover.
+User drive commands are sent through MQTT to the gateway node, which then sends direction commands to the two motor nodes.
+Sensor and camera information are sent back toward MQTT so the user can view rover status and environmental information.

 ---

 ## Communication Architecture Rationale

-The team selected a structured packet-based communication protocol with explicit source and destination addressing to ensure reliable message routing and traceability.
-Each message includes a source ID, destination ID, message type, and payload, allowing commands, telemetry, acknowledgements, and error reporting to coexist within a single unified format.

-A daisy-chain forwarding model was chosen over broadcast-only or peer-to-peer architectures to:

-- Minimize wiring complexity
-- Simplify debugging by preserving packet order
-- Enable deterministic routing and TTL handling
-- Maintain compatibility with class framing requirements

-The use of ACK and error packets improves reliability and supports traceable debugging during integration and demonstration.
+The team structured the communication system around simple, readable commands instead of a more complex packet system.
+This decision made the system easier to debug and better matched the final functions that were actually implemented.

+The most important user commands are:

+- `FWD` — move the rover forward
+- `REV` — move the rover in reverse
+- `STOP` — stop the rover

+These commands are received by the gateway and sent separately to both motor nodes.
+The humidity sensor and camera system use separate data paths so environmental data and camera output can be displayed to the user.

+This structure was selected because it supports the main product requirements while keeping the communication system simple enough to integrate and troubleshoot during the semester.

 ---

 ## Power Architecture and Isolation

+For the final demonstration, the rover uses wall power instead of a battery system.
+This choice made testing and demonstration more reliable because the team did not need to manage battery charge level, runtime limits, or voltage drop during repeated testing.

+In a larger production version, a battery would be more appropriate because the rover would need to operate untethered.
+However, for the class demonstration, wall power provides a stable supply and reduces the chance of power-related failures while still allowing the team to demonstrate the communication, sensing, camera, and motor-control functions.

-Power is distributed from the central battery system and regulated locally at each subsystem as required.
-Logic-level devices operate at regulated voltage levels appropriate for microcontrollers and sensors, while drivetrain components draw higher current from the primary supply rail.
+Power is still separated by subsystem as needed.
+Logic-level devices operate at regulated voltage levels appropriate for microcontrollers and sensors, while motor components use the power level required for drivetrain operation.
+Keeping these functions separated helps reduce electrical noise and improves reliability during motor startup, stopping, and direction changes.

-Separating logic regulation from motor power reduces electrical noise coupling and minimizes the risk of brownout events when motors experience load spikes.
-This power segmentation improves overall system reliability and aligns with project requirements for stable communication, sensor accuracy, and safe operation.

 ---

 ## Requirements Alignment

-The block diagram directly supports the measurable system requirements defined in the Project Requirements section.
-Modular node separation enables independent verification of drivetrain mobility, environmental sensing accuracy, wireless communication range, and controller responsiveness.

-The structured communication protocol ensures:

-- Reliable wireless command transmission
-- Deterministic telemetry reporting
-- Rapid emergency stop propagation
-- Clear error reporting and debugging support

-The power segmentation strategy supports runtime duration requirements and protects subsystem stability during load variation.
-Overall, the architecture was intentionally structured to satisfy reliability, safety, and expandability requirements while remaining achievable within the semester timeline.
+The block diagram supports the project requirements by separating the rover into clear functional subsystems.
+The motor nodes support rover movement, the sensor node supports environmental sensing, the camera system supports user visibility, and the gateway connects the rover to MQTT.

+The communication sequence supports the user needs by allowing the user to send simple movement commands and receive useful rover feedback.
+The user can command the rover to move forward, reverse, or stop, while also receiving humidity information and camera output through MQTT.

+---

 <br><br>
 ## Sequence Diagram